 Take Survival Training this Spring

 We will begin the course at our base camp, in the Columbia Mountains near Boswell, B.C., at an elevation of around 600m.
 We will spend three days and nights learning mountain survival skills.
 This “Temperate Rainforest” in spring is a wet, moisture-filled environment.
-This forest provides a great training environment filled with cedars, fir, larch, birch, willow and pine.
-We will spend some of our time exploring and collecting firewood, saplings and other useful plants in this forest.
+This forest provides a great training environment filled with cedars, fir, larch, yew, birch, willow and pine.
+We spend time exploring and foraging in this forest for firewood, saplings, cordage, shelter materials and plants.

-We will concentrate during these three-days on teaching the fundamental survival skills you need to learn including, safe tool use, fire lighting, cooking over a fire, shelter building and water purification.
+We will concentrate during these three-days on teaching the fundamental survival skills you need to learn, including safe tool use, fire lighting, cooking over a fire, shelter building and water purification.
 During this time, you will live in a rustic camp.
 Each participant will build and live in a number of single-person and double-person shelters with a shared fire.
-Fire management and cooperation with the individual on the other side of the fire are essential skills you will be learning and practicing.
+Fire management and cooperation with the individual on the other side of the fire are essential skills you will be learning.

-We will then leave our base camp on day four and move as a group by vehicle to a higher elevation area to build a new camp and spend the night in higher terrain, normally near snowline.
-In this new area, we will quickly see the differences due to elevation and slope.
+On day four, we leave base camp and move by vehicle to a higher elevation to build another camp.
+Here we spend the night in higher terrain, near snowline.
+In this area we will quickly see the differences in elevation and slope.
 Here we will ensure you can survive and thrive if stranded.
 We will have a chance to see and understand northerly and southerly facing slopes, higher terrain changes and a walkabout in the “Sub-alpine Forest” of the Columbian Mountains.
-We will finish the course off with a wrap-up and debrief back at the base camp.
+We will finish the course with a wrap-up and debrief at base camp.

 This survival course gives you the skills and confidence you need for survival in the Canadian mountains or another montane environment.
-To register in this 5-day course, you need to first complete the Online Survival Core Seminar and read Canadian Wilderness Survival before the course starts.
+Before registering, please complete the Online Survival Core Seminar and read Canadian Wilderness Survival.

 Field Training Skills Covered